GetoXs/PeerBerry.API/README.md

 * Possibility to execute custom API calls (in case of PeerBerry new functionallities)
 * Automatic access token refresh mechanism
 * Initialization via refresh token or username/password
+* Open source so you can audit security mechanizms

 ## Supported Frameworks
-The library is targeting both `.NET 8.0` for optimal compatibility
+The library is targeting `.NET 8.0` for optimal compatibility

 ## Install the library